Analysis | The big ideas from Biden’s Supreme Court commission, explained

 The most compelling argument for it: The GOP’s violation of norms in 2016 and 2020 and the need to check it.

-Specifically, this involves Republicans making a historic decision not to give Barack Obama’s nomination of Merrick Garland a hearing in 2016, citing the coming presidential election, but then quickly confirming Amy Coney Barrett under similar circumstances in 2020 when it benefited them.
+Specifically, this involves Republicans making a historic decision not to give President Barack Obama’s nomination of Merrick Garland a hearing in 2016, citing the coming presidential election, but then quickly confirming Amy Coney Barrett under similar circumstances in 2020 when it benefited them.

 The report doesn’t take a side on whether this was hypocritical; it cites GOP arguments that Democrats had also suggested politically expedient tactics on such nominations.
 But it notes that proponents of court-packing describe this as a “dangerous precedent” that needs to be addressed.